- AI

 The scope of your AI project significantly impacts the cost.
 Are you building a simple chatbot for customer service, or a sophisticated predictive analytics tool to streamline supply chain operations?

-Small-scale projects like chatbots or single-feature tools are relatively straightforward and cost-effective.
+- Small-scale projects like chatbots or single-feature tools are relatively straightforward and cost-effective.
+Such tools generally have a lower AI development cost due to limited model training and narrow use cases.

 2. Data preparation